Skip to content

 Output schema on the step toolYes; clients see a typed response contract (discriminator error + per-shape fields) in the MCP tool listingalways-on

-FastMCP middleware (timing, structured logging, rate limiting, custom)Yes; mounted server is a regular FastMCP server, so server.add_middleware(...) after mount(...) workswith_middleware
+FastMCP middleware (timing, structured logging, rate limiting, custom)Yes; attach via mount(..., middleware=[mw1, mw2]) or via server.add_middleware(...) after mount() returnswith_middleware

 with_graph(Graph) / with_graphs(...) (reusable graph fragments)Yes; same Graph object embedded in multiple Applicationssubgraph_composition